Civil-Cucumber/TradingViewDataAssembler_Public/README.md

 [Version 1.2](https://github.com/Civil-Cucumber/TradingViewDataAssembler_Public/releases/tag/v1.2.0)

+## Update info
+From version 1.2 it's no longer necessary to download TradingJournal.csv!
+All you will need is Positions.csv and History.csv.

 ## Setup:
 1. Open [tradingview.com/chart](tradingview.com/chart) (make sure your language is set to English!) and connect to **PaperTrading**.
 2. Click on the **Positions** tab, then click on the 3 dots in the upper right corner, make sure all categories have a checkmark.